What is Puppy Food?

 Meat and fish ingredients can provide a dog with an adequate supply of protein and fat.

-Protein is crucial to enable a puppy to grow, repair, and maintain their muscles and tissues.
+Protein is crucial to enable a puppy to grow, repair, and maintain its muscles and tissues.
 Fat is used in several bodily processes and can be used as a concentrated source of energy.

 While dogs can consume high levels of carbohydrates, they should instead try and consume a modest portion to better mimic their ancestor’s diet.
 An excessive carbohydrate proportion can lead to health issues such as diabetes or weight gain.